mhoofman/wordpress-heroku/README.md

     > * [new branch]    production -> master

 After deployment WordPress has a few more steps to setup and thats it!

+Media Uploads
+===
+[WP Read-Only](http://wordpress.org/extend/plugins/wpro/) plugin is included in the repository allowing the use of [S3](http://aws.amazon.com/s3/) for media uploads.

+1. Activate the plugin under 'Plugins', if not already activated.
+2. Input your Amazon S3 credentials in 'Settings'->'WPRO Settings'.

 Usage
 ========